 A writer who wants to engage with issues of spirituality on more than a superficial level will need to think about theological issues and, therefore, ought to have at least a vague idea of what that entails.
 Western Christianity (those denominations which, one way or another, trace their heritage back to Roman Catholicism) owe a great debt to thinkers like Aristotle and Augustine of Hippo; the Medieval Church’s theologians left legacies of thought which have resulted in what could be clumsily called “competing” schools of thought, such as the Thomists (after the Dominican theologian and philosopher Thomas Aquinas) and Scotists (after the Franciscan Duns Scotus).
 As denominations continued to emerge in the wake of the Reformation, each form of Christianity discovered its own intellectual authorities and heroes: Lutherans have Martin Luther and Dietrich Bonhoeffer; Anglicans have Thomas Cranmer and Richard Hooker, and so on.

 To take Aquinas as an example, he is probably most famous for his Summa Theologica.
-Originally intended to be a theological and preaching guide for young Dominicans, it has become something of a gold standard in theological terms for its clarity and systematic approach, although as time marches on, several segments – particularly those which touch on the physical sciences – are immensely outdated.
+Originally intended to be a theological and preaching guide for young Dominicans, it has become something of a gold standard in theological terms for its clarity and systematic approach, although as time marches on, several segments – particularly those which touch on the physical sciences – have become immensely and increasingly outdated.

 The Summa‘s clinical, even dry, approach is not to everyone’s taste, but it is an excellent example of belief expressed by the intellect, not as an opinion, and therefore how it can be justified.
 Christianity’s ability to justify itself on intellectual as well as emotional levels was part of what allowed it to sweep away European paganism: Norse sagas and Greek myths are fascinating, even stirring, but thy are, ultimately, only explanations of how a thing is, whereas Christianity was able to offer an answer to why.
 This confusion of the how and the why is another element which can be tricky to grasp.